 Textbook: Saxon Calculus

-This course is study the nature of matter and the changes that it undergoes.
+This course will study the nature of matter and the changes that it undergoes.
 Students will examine the atomic theory, stoichiometry, solutions, energy, gas laws, kinetics, equilibrium, and other aspects of our work and how chemistry relates to it.
-Texts include Chemistry: The Central Science by Brown, LeMay and Bursten and Chemistry: Precision and Design by Vern Biddle.
 The objective is to show students the importance of chemistry in the major areas of study as well as in their daily lives.
 Secondly, it is designed to point out that chemistry provides the basis for much of what goes on in our world.
 The material is presented in the form of bookwork, class lectures, discussions and laboratory experiments.

 This course focuses on effective writing for high school students including identifying and applying various patterns of development, using appropriate grammar, format and structure for academic writing, understanding argument, and conducting effective research.
 Students will write a number of academic essays, choose and develop a research topic, learn basic research strategies, and developing thinking and argumentation skills.
 The course will focus primarily on understanding and analyzing the elements of English grammar, mechanics, and usage.
 Students will apply these elements as they practice rhetorical analyses and construct effective, coherent, and unified writing samples in a variety of genre.
 The primary goal of the course is to produce students equipped to write and think effectively in an academically rigorous high school environment and to apply those skills throughout their high school years.